-If you’re having issues with grades, don’t know if you can pass a class, or are told that you are on probation, talk to us immediately.
-The sooner you ask, the better we can help.
+If you’re having issues with grades, don’t know if you can pass a class, or are told that you are on probation, talk to your teacher.
+If you still have problems, see an International Center advisor.

 • North Lake official probation policy • Definitions of probation terms

 Students who are

 dismissed or placed on academic suspension will lose their F1 status and